 When a node has a task for which it cannot respect the deadline, it starts spawning multiple hunter ants.
-Every hunter ant tries to find a node ready to satisfy the task execution request.
+Every hunter ant has the goal to find a node ready to satisfy the task execution request.
+For this purpose the hunter ant starts exploring the